Coding the Implicit Euler method

 };

-17.4.
+17.4.1.
 Excercises#

-• Implement an explicit Euler time-stepper, and the Crank-Nicolson method.
+• Implement the Crank-Nicolson method.

 • Model an electric network by an ODE.
 Bring it to autonomous form.
 Solve the ODE numerically for various parameters with the three methods, and various time-steps.